dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmCompressionPollingInterval:

-    :ref:`Compression Polling Interval <dcmCompressionPollingInterval>`",string,"Polling Interval for Series to be compressed in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Compression Polling Interval <dcmCompressionPollingInterval>`",string,"Polling Interval for Series to be compressed in ISO-8601 duration format PnDTnHnMnS.

     (dcmCompressionPollingInterval)"
     "